ietf-wg-privacypass/draft-ietf-privacypass-key-consistency/draft-ietf-privacypass-key-consistency.md

 If this cache is trusted, then all clients which request a key from this server are assured they have a consistent view of the server key compared to all other clients of the cache.
-If this cache is not trusted, operational risks may arise:
+A malicious cache can introduce the following threats:

 - The cache can collude with the server to give per-client keys to clients.
 - The cache can give all clients a key owned by the cache, and either collude with the server to use this